1234zou/MOKIT/README.md

 programs) are ensured during transferring MOs, since the basis order of angular momentum up to H(i.e. l=5) are considered.

 Pre-built `Windows* OS` executables of 20 utilities are provided in [Releases](https://gitlab.com/jxzou/mokit/-/releases).
+Pre-built `Linux* OS` executables can be downloaded via the download button on the main page.

 Note that although MOKIT aims to make the multi-reference calculations block-box, the users are still required to have practical experiences of quantum chemistry